mjpritchard/test-decap-help/content/docs/getting-started/_index.md

 ---
-description: Articles about getting started on JASMIN
+description: Key things to know to get you started on JASMIN
 title: Getting Started
 weight: 10
+icon: fas play
 ---